- London 020 7067 1500

 Why should I choose 25 Bedford Row direct access barristers?

 Our barristers regularly work with both UK and international clients.
-Our dedicated International Practice Group has a strong track record of representing clients in international cases.
+Our dedicated International practitioners have a strong track record of representing clients in international cases.

 What is the process for instructing a barrister through direct access?

 To instruct one of our barristers through direct access, you simply need to contact our Clerks’ Room.
 Our experienced clerks will assess whether your case is suitable for public access and advise you on the next steps.

 Instructing a barrister through direct access enables clients to access advice and representation without instructing a solicitor, reducing the cost of defending your case.